Re-living Past Moments

 Another city that pulls my heartstrings is Mecca and many people who had visited would say the same.
 The city of Medina also gives a reassuring succour.
 Alongside the sheer physicality of these holy cities and the unwillingness of the body to conform, the heart yawns for the prerogative peace and tranquillity they offer.

 I visited a little town called Fuengirola in Spain last April with a few friends.
 There was something about this city that needed me to revisit.
-It isn’t the sea nor is it the food; I think the walkable paths, the warm climate and the healthiness of its people took a path of me.
+It isn’t the sea nor the food; I think the walkable paths, the warm climate and the healthiness of its people took a path of me.
 The clean air alongside its hilly landscape made a statement.
 It looked like a picture, it brought out nature’s visibility.
 The hilly mountains laced with palm trees under the bright sky.
 Across the city, you see both old and young walking.
 The friendliness of this place made me want to go back.
 Everywhere you look you see the winks of the ocean tides.

 The Heavy Down Pour

 My re-liveable experiences spanned many facades of my life.
-Friendship formed through the ruffles of life, faith found through reflections and falling in love and failing in lust.
-I can’t help but include the dark clouds impregnated with heavy rain of my childhood.
+The friendship formed through the ruffles of life, faith found through reflections and the falling in love and failing in lust.
+I can’t help but include the dark clouds impregnated with the heavy rain of my childhood.
 As kids, we ran around in the falling rain receiving the little splashes on our bodies.
 The heavy pitter-patter rainfall had a place in my heart.
 For me and the children around the neighbourhood, rain signalled play.
 We ran around collecting rainwater in drums for later use.
 This free water from the sky saved our caregivers some money that would have gone to the water vendors.
 We also saved time.

 The heavier the rain the more water we collect.
 After each round of the falling bliss, we retire to a long peaceful sleep.
 The joy this brought was immeasurable.
 Knowing that we didn’t need to worry about water until the saved rainwater ran out in itself was a joy.
 I long for a peaceful restful sleep after drenching in the downpour.